Get insider access

 Sony α6700

-The Sony α6700 and Canon EOS R7 are both excellent APS-C powerhouses that can handle a range of photo and video work.
+The Sony α6700 and the Canon EOS R7 are both excellent APS-C powerhouses that can handle a range of photo and video work.
 The Sony is a bit more tailored towards hybrid shooters, with more video frame rate options and neat features like Auto Framing that make it easier for single camera operators to capture dynamic footage.
 The Canon, on the other hand, still offers excellent video specs, but it's more explicitly geared towards wildlife and sports photography, with faster burst shooting, a faster max shutter speed, a larger, more comfortable EVF, and dual SD card slots.
 However, it's notably bulkier than the Sony.

 Canon EOS 90D